nix-community/cache-nix-action/README.md

 ### Outputs

-- `cache-hit` - A boolean value to indicate an exact match was found for the key.
+- `hit-primary-key` - A string value to indicate an exact match was found for the key.

-    > **Note** `cache-hit` will only be set to `true` when a cache hit occurs for the exact `key` match.
-For a partial key match via `restore-keys` or a cache miss, it will be set to `false`.
+  - If there's a cache hit, this will be 'true' or 'false' to indicate if there's an exact match for `primary-key`.
+  - If there's a cache miss, this will be an empty string.

-See [Skipping steps based on cache-hit](#skipping-steps-based-on-cache-hit) for info on using this output
+See [Skipping steps based on hit-primary-key](#skipping-steps-based-on-hit-primary-key) for info on using this output

 ### Cache scopes